danielgtaylor/python-betterproto/docs/quick-start.rst

-For compatibility the default is to convert field names to :attr:`betterproto.Casing.camelCase`.
+For compatibility the default is to convert field names to :attr:`betterproto.Casing.CAMEL`.
 You can control this behavior by passing a different casing value, e.g:

 .. code-block:: python